Quantum algorithms for equational reasoning: Acknowledgments

-The research leading to these results has received funding from the following organizations: European Union via Italian Research Center on HPC, Big Data and Quantum Computing (NextGenerationEU Project No. CN00000013), project EuRyQa (Horizon 2020), project PASQuanS2 (Quantum Technology Flagship); Italian Ministry of University and Research (MUR) via: Quantum Frontiers (the Departments of Excellence 2023-2027); the World Class Research Infrastructure - Quantum Computing and Simulation Center (QCSC) of Padova University; Istituto Nazionale di Fisica Nucleare (INFN): iniziativa specifica IS-QUANTUM; the German Federal Ministry of Education and Research (BMBF) via the project QRydDemo.
-We acknowledge computational resources from Cloud Veneto, as well as computation time on Cineca’s Leonardo machine.
+\paragraph*{Funding:} The research leading to these results has received funding from the following organizations: European Union via Italian Research Center on HPC, Big Data and Quantum Computing (NextGenerationEU Project No. CN00000013), project EuRyQa (Horizon 2020), project PASQuanS2 (Quantum Technologies Flagship); Italian Ministry of University and Research (MUR) via: Quantum Frontiers (the Departments of Excellence 2023-2027); the World Class Research Infrastructure - Quantum Computing and Simulation Center (QCSC) of Padova University; Istituto Nazionale di Fisica Nucleare (INFN): iniziativa specifica IS-QUANTUM; the German Federal Ministry of Education and Research (BMBF) via the project QRydDemo.
+We acknowledge computational resources from Cloud Veneto, as well as computation time on Cineca’s Leonardo machine. \paragraph*{Competing interests:} The authors declare that they have no competing interests. \paragraph*{Data and materials availability:} Data, software, simulation outputs, and all instructions needed to reproduce the results of this paper are available on Zenodo~\cite{datasets_and_figures}.